EducationalTestingService/skll/doc/run_experiment.rst

 results *(Optional)*
 """"""""""""""""""""

-Directory to store result files in.
+Directory in which to store :ref:`result files <output_results_files>`.
 If omitted, the current working directory is used.
-Must *not* be specified for

 .. _save_cv_folds:

 save_cv_folds *(Optional)*
 """"""""""""""""""""""""""

-Whether to save the folds that were used for a cross-validation experiment to a CSV file named ``EXPERIMENT_skll_fold_ids.csv`` in the :ref:`results` directory, where ``EXPERIMENT`` refers to the :ref:`experiment_name`.
+Whether to save the :ref:`folds file <output_folds_file>` containing the folds for a cross-validation experiment.
 Defaults to ``False``.

 .. _run_experiment: